 Dorsal surface of an isolated stage 16 Drosophila CNS.
 Elav protein is expressed in all neurons (red), Even-skipped protein is observed in a subset of medial neurons (blue, co-expression with Elav makes purple), and Prospero protein is detected in the longitudinal glia (green) and a subset of lateral cells (co-expression with Elav makes yellow).
 Photo by Eric Spana, Doe lab; see Srinivasan et al., 1998, Developmental Biology, 204, 478-487.

 Recent IMB Research Publications

-The Institute of Molecular Biology and Department of Chemistry welcome new faculty member Mike Harms starting in Fall 2013!
+The Institute of Molecular Biology and Department of Chemistry and Biochemistry welcome new faculty member Mike Harms starting in Fall 2013!

 Eric Selker has been elected to the National Academy of Sciences!
 Read more...

 Chris Doe has been awarded the Medical Research Foundation Discovery Award